 - 1/4 cup unsweetened cocoa powder

-- 2 tablespoon organic sugar (for added sweetness – optional)
+- 2 tbsp organic sugar (for added sweetness – optional)

-- 2 tablespoon organic all natural maple syrup ( use if needed – adjust sweetness to your taste)
+- 2 tbsp organic all natural maple syrup ( use if needed – adjust sweetness to your taste)

-- 1-2 teaspoon vanilla extract (no sugar ones)
+- 1-2 tsp vanilla extract (no sugar ones)

 - Ripe strawberries for garnish